cloud-elements/devportal/_includes/netsuite/tips.md

 * [Searching Custom Fields](#searching-custom-fields)
 * [Updating Custom Fields](#updating-custom-fields)

+## Limitations

+Netsuite querying does not currently support the “OR” functionality.

 ## Getting Information About Custom Fields

 Because we normalize Netsuite's SOAP API to a RESTful API at Cloud Elements, you need to use specific API calls to get information about custom fields.
 All references to custom fields require the `internalId`, which you can find using the following API calls to retrieve custom objects and picklists: